plainionist/plainionist.github.io/_posts/2018-01-19-Mvvm-Dialogs.md

 From my perspective the best way to handle dialogs in MVVM pattern is using "interaction triggers" from System.Windows.Interactivity and
 "interaction request trigger" from [Prism library](https://github.com/PrismLibrary/Prism).
 The approach works as follows:

-You define a interaction request in the Xaml of the view from where you want to open a dialog
+You define a interaction request in the XAML of the view from where you want to open a dialog

 ```Xaml
 <i:Interaction.Triggers>